Schockwav3/SMILESGeneratorPredictor/README.md

 - Provide the paths to the saved pre-trained LSTM model which will be now be used for further training (fine-tuning) and the already trained SMILES predictor that will be used for the evaluation of the reinforcement learning rewards.

-- `trained_lstm_path`: File path to the pre-trained LSTM model
+- `trained_lstm_path (str)`: File path to the pre-trained LSTM model

-- `trained_mlp_path`: Path to the trained MLP model.
+- `trained_mlp_path (str)`: Path to the trained MLP model.
 The MLP model is used here as a predictor to evaluate the quality of the sequences generated by the LSTM model

 > [!TIP]
 If the SMILES Predictor isn't ready pause here and continue later after training the MLP watch workflow or follow the next section **SMILES Predictor using a MLP and Morgan Fingerprints, Molecule Descriptors for validation**